18 Watch Hand Types Every Enthusiast Should Know

 7. Feuille or Leaf Hands

-They are often paired with simple or Roman numeral hour markers to create a refined and understated look.
+Mostly paired with Arabic or Roman numeral hour markers to create a refined and understated look.
 The design of obelisque hands is minimalist, which makes them a popular choice for dress watches and vintage-inspired timepieces.

 Pencil hands are known for their simple and slender design.
 They have a long and narrow shape, resembling the tip of a pencil, with a pointed tip and a straight shaft.
 Pencil hands are often paired with small and minimalist hour markers to create a clean and uncluttered look.

 Pencil hands are commonly used in dress watches and are a popular choice for those seeking a refined and elegant look.
 They are also commonly used in women’s watches due to their delicate and feminine appearance.